Using Tab Stops in Microsoft Word 2010: Video

 Tab stops can be useful when creating an organized list in a Word document.
 For example, suppose that you had to create a document that listed the names of the people in your company and also in which department they worked.
 In this case, it may be helpful to create a document that contains two columns of information: one for the names of the people, and another for the names of the departments.
 Using tabs in your Word document can allow you to easily accomplish this type of task.

-While it is more common to insert tabs into your document prior to writing the lines of text, tabs can be inserted either before or after text has been written.
+While you often insert tabs into a document before writing its lines of text, you can insert tabs either before or after writing text.
 Tabs can also change from section to section within a single document.
 Actually, each line in a document can have its own unique set of tab stops.
 So, in summary, tabs do not have to be placed in a strictly uniform fashion throughout your entire document.

 Before you add tab stops to a line in your document, ensure that you have the ruler enabled.
 Once you have the ruler turned on, you will be able to see the tab toggle button at the far left end of the horizontal ruler.
 It is called a “toggle” button because when you click the button, you toggle between the various types of tabs that are available for use: “Left,” “Center,” “Right,” “Decimal,” and “Bar.”
 In addition to these buttons, you will also have buttons that allow you to set the “First Line Indent” and the “Hanging Indent.”
 Since these last two buttons are redundant and have already been discussed in Introductory Word, we will focus in this lesson on the use of the tab buttons.